Electric and Hybrid buses

 There is a general trend toward allowing fewer cars into city centres.
 This means a growing demand for transport capacity without increasing environmental stress.
-The need for safety zones, silent zones, zeroemission areas and even indoor terminals has become a reality.
-Volvo has a complete offer, including all a city needs to get started.
+The need for safety zones, silent zones, zero emission areas and even indoor terminals has become a reality.
+Volvo has a complete offering to meet these needs, including all a city needs to get started.

 Silence is golden

-The challenge of noise is rapidly rising on the agenda of virtually every city.
-The effects on public health are well-documented and there is also an increasing awareness of the substantial costs related to noise reduction.
-With electrically powered buses noise emissions are reduced and so too is the need for remedies.
+The challenge of noise pollution is on the agenda of virtually every city.
+The effects of excess noise on public health are well-documented and there is also an increasing awareness of the substantial costs related to noise reduction.
+With electrically powered buses noise emissions are reduced as are the need for remedies.

 In dense city areas, not all types of traffic can be permitted.
 For reasons of noise, emissions and general safety, restrictions are applied in defined zones or at specific points.
 At Volvo we are ready to share our experience and to offer proven tools needed to manage these zones.

-With electric and hybrid buses, your fuel cost is substantially reduced compared to a regular diesel bus.
-Electric drive is far more efficient than combustion, and in addition energy is constantly recovered when braking and going downhill.
-Can you afford not to go electric?
+With an electric or hybrid bus, your fuel cost is substantially reduced compared to a regular diesel bus.
+Electric drive is far more efficient than combustion, and in addition, energy is constantly recovered when braking and going downhill.

 Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.